ErinSolstice/virual-note-taker/README.md

 ## Running the virtual notetaker
-To run the virtual note taker use either AllTogether.ipynb in jupyter notebooks or run AllTogether.py.
+To run the virtual note taker use either AllTogether.ipynb with jupyter notebooks or run AllTogether.py.

 If using AllTogether.py pass the path to the image you wish to perform OCR on as a command line argument.
 `python AllTogether.py --path sampleImages/slide.png`

 ## EasyOCR trainer
-Follow the instructions on [EasyOCR](https://github.com/JaidedAI/EasyOCR) to set up the appropriate packages.

 Use `trainer.ipynb` with yaml config in `config_files` folder